tchoulom/backend_test/readme.md

 1. Referring to this [tutorial](https://welovedevs.com/fr/articles/postman/), add a Postman project (collections, variable if necessary) for simple testing of the API

+# Notes

-_Note: don't forget to comment your code and to commit it to GitHub at each step in order to properly keep track of the changes you made (and why you made them)._
+- Don't forget to comment your code and to commit it to GitHub _at each step_ in order to properly keep track of the changes you made (and why you made them)
+- Please document any additional steps and operations required by changes and additions to the project